marcosbuydid/data-structures-algorithms/README.md

 ### Recursion
 Contains basic examples about recursion.

+### Stack
+Contains one or multiple abstract representations of a Stack.

 ### Trees
 Contains multiple algorithms of how to operate with most common trees.